(left, bemused soul. If it looks like an alien, consider that our souls

 I am psychosomatic.
 This is a bad combination.

-When we are young, old age and death are far away concerns.
-We are too busy forging our way.
+When we are young, old age and death are far off concerns.
+We're too busy forging our way.
 We behave as though we're going to live forever.

 As we pass 65, we notice that people our age are dying!
-I check obituaries to see how long each person lived and measure off how much time i might have left.
+I check obituaries to see how long they lived.

 I feel nostalgic.
 Every generation thinks the world is becoming a worse place.
 This is because it is.
 (Civilization is in severe decline, for the reasons I discuss on this site.)

 Gradually my life is taking a retrospective slant.
 But it's not necessarily bad.
-Instead of acting like I will live forever, I am starting to see life as it really is, ephemeral, i.e. temporary and fleeting.
+Instead of acting like I'll live forever, I'm starting to see life as it really is, ephemeral.
+Precious.
+Short.

-Seeing life as ephemeral helps me live in the moment.
-It helps me to not take things so seriously.
-It makes me humble.
-I also have more compassion for my fellow human beings.
-I imagine their last moments.
-We all share a common condition.
 We didn't ask to be born.
-We try to make sense of it, make the most of it, despite obstacles put in our path by the satanic cult that controls society.
+We try to make sense of it, make the most of it, despite obstacles put in our path by the Illuminati.

 THE BRIGHT SIDE OF DEATH